spitbol/x64/README.md

 ## Executable binaries

-Ready-to-run binary executables can be found in the directory `./bin`.
+A ready-to-run binary executables is provided in `./bin/sbl`.

-* Unix SPITBOL: `./bin/sbl

 ## Building SPITBOL